gjaehrling/run_analysis/README.md

 - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The upload files with the data are stored in the working directory of the R-file "run_analysis.R".

+## Steps to be performed:
 After loading the initial data,